muchtall/slack-status-dashboard/README.md

     export SLACK_USER_IDS=UB1234567,UC8901234,UD5678901,UE2345678,UF9012345 ; \
     python3 slack-status-dashboard.py

-The script will output an HTML file and refresh its content every ~60 seconds.
+The script will output an HTML file named *slack-status-dashboard.html* and refresh its content every ~60 seconds.
+The page refreshes itself in the browser every 5 seconds.